rfarkas-qq/Prompts/prompty.md

 Forward-looking perspective: Emphasis on trends, future potential, strategic direction.
 Community and collaboration theme: Repeated references to digital communities, cross-industry cooperation, and knowledge sharing.
 Inspirational framing: Encourages action or reflection (e.g., building communities, preparing for new technologies).

+## christmas article

+Create a warm and festive LinkedIn post that captures the spirit of the holiday season.
+Tell a short, engaging story, focusing on the human connection behind the progress.
+Highlight the real impact on innovation or technology with a focus on gratitude and shared success.
+Conclude with an optimistic, forward-looking takeaway about how these milestones pave the way for a bright new year.
+Keep the tone friendly, less formal, and full of holiday warmth, while staying brief and structured.